 10. What Was Your Favorite Wedding You've Planned in the Last Year?

-This is a great question to give you a sense of your wedding planner's work, and about the kinds of weddings they like to plan.
+This question will give you a sense of your wedding planner's work, and what kinds of weddings they like to plan.
 Pay attention to the various wedding details your wedding planner gets excited about, and consider if they mesh with the type of wedding you want to have.
 It will be a much more enjoyable experience for you and your wedding planner if your styles match up.
 They’ll be happy you asked them to be your planner.

 11. What Happens If...?